valiquette/homebridge-rachio-irrigation/README.md

 2. Irrigation System Accessory with separate zones shown as a single tile
 3. Irrigation System Accessory with separate zones shown as a separate tiles (option in Homekit)

+<br> There are plus and minus to each, so why not have options.

 ### Screenshots
 <p>